suruchisr12/Basic_programe_of_java_By_Suruchi/README.md

 # Basic_programe_of_java_By_Suruchi
-All Basic Programes of Java.
+All Basic Programmes of Java.